Best Fast Electric Scooters (I Tested 34 & Shortlisted 10 Models)

 And rest assured, you can also lean on the V3’s build quality for peace of mind.
 Its design has been precision engineered to channel its considerable power into something insanely enjoyable.
 The concaved handlebars are an expansive 27 inches wide to maximize balance and control, while the thick rubber-coated handgrips are a textbook example of ergonomic excellence.

-The 7th-generation regen and accelerative paddles, meanwhile, are perfectly positioned alongside the controls for your turn signals and riding modes to optimize usability.
+The regen and accelerative paddles, meanwhile, are perfectly positioned alongside the controls for your turn signals and riding modes to optimize usability.
 And at the heart of it is the newly upgraded LX display that’s both bigger and brighter than the previous HEX offering.
 Through it, you can summon the fearsome Ludo mode.

-Complete with a grippy 20.5 x 8.5-inch deck that sets a gold standard in design, its size is suitable for riders nudging the limits of the V3’s 300 lbs load capacity.
+Complete with a grippy 20.5 x 8.5-inch deck that sets the gold standard in design, its size is suitable for riders nudging the limits of the V3’s 300 lbs load capacity.
 On the topic of suitability, the 41-inch deck-to-handlebar height is ideal for riders of all sizes, including those that are tall.

 The frame – as usual, a product of multiple rounds of testing – is nigh-on faultless.
 Made from aviation-grade aluminum, it delivers a toughness that doesn’t buckle at high speeds.
 The stem, too, is double-reinforced, eliminating high-octane wobbles while improving your handling.
 All the components have been made specifically for this scooter, meaning they fit together with perfection and performance in mind.

 And then we come to the braking setup.
 The headline here is the integration of the first-ever regen paddle on a performance scooter.
 Instead of relying on the mechanical brakes, the regen system uses kinetic energy and the forces of drag to slow the rotation of the wheels.
 In turn, you’re able to recharge your battery up to 10% while keeping the disc brakes free from wear and tear.
-When used in tandem, you’ll come to a complete stop from 15 mph in an outstanding 2.1 meters.
+When used in tandem, I came to a complete stop from 15 mph in an outstanding 2.1 meters.
 That’s some improvement on its predecessor’s 3.0 meters.

 Another of the Phantom’s crowning glories is its 45-degree, downward-angled, quadruple spring suspension system.
 Quite simply, this is a next-level piece of kit.
 Primed for urban terrain, it adopts a sport car-esque profile, allowing you to accelerate, race, and chicane your way through your city like an F1 car.
 The ride quality is super smooth, while the absence of any bottoming out is a testament to the excellent damping that the springs and bushings provide.